Abhinav0915/PopNow/README.md

 # PopNow
-A flutter project where you can add reminders about your daily routine
+An Android application where you can add reminders about your daily routine.
+Developed using Flutter and Dart